cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 abort in this fashion.

 In the above, we have explicitly unloaded openmpi, switched the compilers, and then reloaded openmpi.
-A nice feature of Flavours_ is that it can handle the switching out of compilers or other modulefiles which other modulefiles depend on,
+A nice feature of `Flavours <Flavours extension>`_ is that it can handle the switching out of compilers or other modulefiles which other modulefiles depend on,
 as: